From Fruit Fly To Stink Eye: Searching For Anger's Animal Roots

 If so, that suggests the potential for anger is something we're born with.

 There's an ongoing debate among scientists about whether that's true.
-Psychologists Lisa Feldman Barrett of Northeastern University is among the researchers who contend that human emotions including anger are "constructed" rather than hardwired in the brain.
+Psychologist Lisa Feldman Barrett of Northeastern University is among the researchers who contend that human emotions including anger are "constructed" rather than hard-wired in the brain.

-But Anderson believes many behavioral responses and the internal states associated with them are innate and form "the evolutionary underpinnings of emotional behavior."
+But Anderson believes that many behavioral responses and the internal states associated with them are innate and form "the evolutionary underpinnings of emotional behavior."

-Marcel Just, a neuroscientist at Carnegie Mellon University in Pittsburgh also thinks there is a "strong biological component" to anger and other emotions.
+Marcel Just, a neuroscientist at Carnegie Mellon University in Pittsburgh, also thinks there is a strong biological component to anger and other emotions.

-Just is one of the few scientists who has actually studied anger in human brains.
+Just is one of the few scientists who have actually studied anger in human brains.
 And what he found was surprising.

-"Everybody's anger feels very personal," he says "But in fact if you and I were both in an MRI scanner and measured the activation, the pattern would be rather similar."
+"Everybody's anger feels very personal," he says.
+"But in fact if you and I were both in an MRI scanner and measured the activation, the pattern would be rather similar."

 Just was part of a team that trained a computer to recognize the brain activity associated with emotions in people.
-And a study showed that it was able to identify anger most of the time, and to differentiate that emotion from others, like disgust.
+And a study showed that it was able to identify anger most of the time and to differentiate that emotion from others, like disgust.

 One way the human brain may differ from an animal's is in the circuits used to control emotions, including anger, Just says.
 He thinks our ability to use these circuits probably depends more on nurture than nature.